tum-ei-eda/SoftwareEval-Backends/README.md

 - The script will update "CMakeLists" files
 - If files allready exist, they will be over-written.
 - If variant was not present before, the script will add the new variant to "Factory.cpp" and "Factory.h" files, by over-writing them

+## Version

+This is version v1.0.

+This repository does not contain any submodules.